amazon-science/minimax-fair/README.md

  corresponding Weather data and Holidays information. https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand

  Downloading instructions: On the linked webpage click the "Data Folder" link, download `SeoulBikeData.csv`,  and place in the `datasets` folder.
-If there are issues, make sure that the csv is saved in utf-8 encoding.
+If there are issues, make sure that the csv is saved in utf-8 encoding, and delete the "∞" symbol in the column headers "Temperature(∞C)" and "Dew point temperature(∞C)".

 **Communities and Crime** - Communities within the United States.
 The data combines socio-economic data from the 1990 US